jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
 3. Tell me about a project you worked on from start to finish.
-1. What strengths do you feel make you a good fit for this position?
-2. What experience do you have with college admissions process?
+4. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
+1. What motivated you to apply to USC?
+2. What is your greatest accomplishment thus far in your academic career?
-3. What strategies do you use for building relationships with students and parents?
+3. What makes you stand out as a potential student for USC?
-4. How do you assess applicants to ensure their eligibility for admission?
-5. Are you familiar with college admissions software, such as Ellucian or Jenzabar?
-6. How have you handled difficult situations while interacting with applicants and parents during the college admissions process?
-7. How could you support the Enrollment Management mission of the institution?
-8. Describe a time when you worked with a team to accomplish a goal in college admissions.
-9. What experience have you had partnering with high school counselors?
+4. How have you demonstrated your leadership skills in the past?
+5. How have you contributed to your current or former community or school?
+6. Are you comfortable with the rigor of our academic program?
+7. What did you learn about yourself during any academic challenges you faced?
+8. Are there any activities that you have pursued outside of school that demonstrate your interest and passion?
+9. What type of support system are you looking for in a college community?
-10. What do you believe are the most important skills required to be successful in this position?
+10. What do you think will be the most challenging aspect of your time as a student at USC?
 11. Do you have any questions for me?

 ## Emmie